Tbrennan6/IcelandicNow/docs/05_step_into_grammar/04_cases_usages.md

 Example 2: Hann elskar **Sigga**. - (He loves Siggi.)\
 Example 3: Ég borða **köku**! - (I eat cake.)

-*Note: "Það" often means "that" when used to refer to things just mentioned.*

 ## Dative
 The dative case is the third most common case.
 It has two main uses.